 We work closely with the Department of Occupational Therapy at WMU.
 We have Occupational Therapy clinics for adults and children each semester.
 In these clinics Occupational Therapy faculty and students work with individuals on their Occupational Therapy goals.

 Do you take people swimming?

-Yes, we take adults receiving services at our on campus Community Connections to the Student Recreation Center at WMU on Monday, Wednesday and Friday morning.
+Yes, we take adults receiving services at our on campus Community Connections to the Student Recreation Center at WMU on Monday, Wednesday and Friday mornings.
 This is one of the activities we offer in our Community Connection and Community Living Skills Services.